ProphetLamb/csharp-mongo-migrations/README.md

 ### Await migrations

 Wait for migrations to complete using `IMigrationCompletion` before accessing the database.

-The call is fast when the migration is completed, or the database is not configured.
+-   The call is fast when the migration is completed, or the database is not configured.
+-   `IMigrationCompletion.WaitAsync` may not ever be called in constructors.

 ```csharp
 sealed class MyRepository(IOptions<MyDatabaseSettings> databaseSettings, IMigrationCompletion migrationCompletion) {